-Internet and telephone voting facilities will close at 11:59 p.m.
-(Eastern time) on January 27, 2020 for the voting of shares.
+Internet voting online in advance of the meeting and telephone voting facilities will close at 11:59 p.m.
+(Eastern time) on January 25, 2021 for the voting of shares.

 What if I return a proxy card but do not make specific choices?